 HALF MARATHON COURSE Course Map Course Profile

-From Kenrigg Road adjacent to the Kinloch Marina turn right into Boojum Dell then left onto the ‘W2K’ track, turn right onto the Kinloch Headland loop track before turning left to return along the W2K track, cross Boojum Dell turning into the gully and boardwalk, continue along the Esplanade.
+Starting from the Kinloch Domain you will head left onto Mata Place, then right onto Marina Terrace.
+Then left onto Kenrigg Road, a slight climb then turn right into Boojum Dell.
+A left onto the ‘W2K’ track will get you into single trail heaven.
+Turn right onto the Kinloch Headland loop track before turning left to return along the W2K track, cross Boojum Dell turning into the gully and boardwalk, continue along the Esplanade.
 Cross the marina footbridge and follow the path before crossing to the finish line.

 Start time - 9.00am waved with runners first, followed by walkers